January 2025 HCH Photo Quiz

 How to join us and be one of the 75

-We are now want former and current players, as well as valued supporters to contribute to this section of the Website to celebrate Dave Allen turning 75 .
-The only criterion is that your selection must be a Hampshire game you either played in or were at the ground to watch in person.
+We now want former and current players, as well as valued supporters to contribute to this section of the Website to celebrate Dave Allen turning 75 .
+The only criterion is that your selection must be a Hampshire game (hopefully which has not already been featured), which you either played in or were at the ground to watch in person.
 These will be the five optional questions for each contributor to include in some form in his or her piece:

 What was the context of the game?